kietpa/kietpa.github.io/content/projects/_index.md

 <img src="kiwish.png">

 **Kiwish** is an e-commerce application with many features, made using *microservices* and gRPC.
 Notable features include payment gateway, shipment tracking, and e-mail notifications.
 The service was deployed on *Google Cloud Run*, while the databases were deployed on **Railway**.
-The project was made togheter with two of my friends.
+The project was made together with two of my friends.

 <p class="text-center"><a href="https://github.com/arvisy/kiwish">Repo</a>  |  <a href="https://ms-gateway-zx7zn2gpva-as.a.run.app/swagger/index.html">API Documentation</a></p>